axat1/Online-Course/README.md

 # Online-Courses
-This repository contains the coding exercise of different online learning platform's code examples and answers
+This repository contains the coding exercise plus some usefull PDFs of different Coursera courses.